veqqq/FinanceSDK/README.md

 ### To Do:
 - check #todos in the code

-- postgres access funcs
-    - test inserts in jsontopostgres
-        - intraday might be broken, unsure

-- go program to update based on job queue
-    - check lastupdateds to populate jobqueue
+    - how to check if insert was successful?
+Check before removing from jobqueue
-    - then update
 - go CLI get basic info from db?

 - manage secrets better
 - bash install script
     - build go cli
     - docker-compose build and up -d (how to deal with different environments?)
 - add testing
-- add forex to jobqueue somehow
+- add forex to jobqueue etc.

 - deploy to oracle, turso